GoogleCloudPlatform/community/tutorials/data-science-exploration/index.md

 description: Use BigQuery to investigate arbitrarily large datasets.
 author: jerjou
 tags: Data Science, BigQuery
-date_published: 2017-05-10
+date_published: 2017-05-23
 ---
-[Google BigQuery](/bigquery) is a fully-managed service for data exploration using an SQL syntax.
+Google Cloud Platform includes a variety of data services.
+When you're encountering new data you'd like to explore, [Google BigQuery](/bigquery) allows you to do so easily and scalably.
+It is a fully-managed service for data exploration on arbitrarily-large datasets using an SQL syntax.
 Once data has been loaded into the service, it can be queried at interactive speeds, without having to know beforehand what you're looking for.

 There has been much already written about using BigQuery for data analysis - for
 example: